 While creating a supplier diversity program might look and feel difficult to start, you have access to a diverse group of strong, local suppliers, here in Colorado.
-For many companies, a supplier diversity program represents an opportunity to develop a truly inclusive economy and company, while joining the fight for racial equity, create economic opportunity and enhance your businesses and reputation.
+For many companies, a supplier diversity program represents an opportunity to develop a truly inclusive economy and company, while joining the fight for racial equity, creating economic opportunity and enhancing your businesses and reputation.

 The following resources identify the steps needed for your team to implement a supplier diversity program, find suppliers that fit the services you need and consider longer term partnerships to help advance the field of supplier diversity through mentorship, training and capacity building.

 The following resources identify the steps needed to implement a supplier diversity program.

 *Small Business Pro Tip: Ask employees for recommendations on diverse businesses to support for client/staff gifts, catering, office supplies, cleaning companies, etc.

 Set goals around diverse suppliers.
 For example, using one new diverse supplier a quarter.

 - Establish and run a supplier diversity program.
 Have your assigned leader review Resources for Supplier Diversity Programs from SIG.